 Managing contracts can end up taking up significant amounts of time if you’re not structured with your approach.
-Contracts can range from the simple to the complex, from the brief to the very long, and if it’s your role to manage them you’ll need a system in place.
+Contracts can range from the simple to the complex, from the brief to the very long, and if it’s your role to manage them you’ll need a suitable contract tracker in place.

 If your business is not yet ready for dedicated contract management software, a good place to start is by capturing the essential information in a central document.

 By putting contract managements plans in place, you will ultimately save the time and effort required to access each contract individually and will make sure you stay on top of your responsibilities.

-Here, we’ll lay out the key pieces of information you should be looking to capture as a minimum for each contract and provide you with some downloadable templates to get you started.
+Here, we’ll lay out a contract management checklist of the key pieces of information you should be looking to capture as a minimum for each contract and provide you with some downloadable templates to get you started.

 10 Vital pieces of data for each contract